JamesSkemp/words/content/post/code-cleanup-and-commenting-done-right.md

 +++
-title = "Code cleanup and commenting - done right" summary = "Looking for freelance work in Web code cleanup and commenting - where does one start?" draft = false comments = true date = "2006-06-18T14:13:00-05:00"
+title = "Code cleanup and commenting - done right" description = "Looking for freelance work in Web code cleanup and commenting - where does one start?" draft = false comments = true date = "2006-06-18T14:13:00-05:00"